 Do a little research.
 Locate pharmacies, hospitals, and urgent care facilities that are in close proximity of your hotel.
 Then verify that they accept your health insurance.

-Speaking of health insurance, check with them to see what your coverage is while in a different state or country.
+Speaking of health insurance, check with your provider to see what your coverage is while in a different state or country.

 Have your most important medical information handy in case of an emergency.
 Click here to download my free Emergency Wallet Card.
 Perfect for when you are not able to inform emergency personnel of your health history or allergies.
 Always inform your traveling companions of its whereabouts so they can access it easily in case of an emergency.